Code of Student Conduct

-The Central Community College community is committed to fostering a campus environment that is conducive to academic inquiry, an enjoyable campus life, and thoughtful study and discourse.
-The student conduct program within the Student and Enrollment Services Division is committed to an educational and developmental process that balances the interests of individual students along with the interests of the entire CCC community.
+Central Community College is committed to fostering a campus environment that is conducive to academic inquiry, an enjoyable campus life, and thoughtful study and discourse.
+The student conduct plan within the Student Services Division is an educational and developmental process that balances the interests of individual students with the interests of the entire CCC community.

 A productive community exists on the basis of shared values and principles.
 At CCC, student members of the community are expected to uphold and abide by certain standards of conduct that form the basis of the Code of Student Conduct.
 These standards are embodied within a set of core values that include integrity, social justice, respect, community and responsibility.

 When members of the community fail to exemplify these values by engaging in violation of the rules within the Code of Student Conduct, campus conduct proceedings are used to uphold standards.
 The student conduct process at CCC is not intended to punish students; rather, it exists to protect the interests of the community and to appropriately address those whose behavior is not in accordance with policies.
 Sanctions are intended to challenge students’ moral and ethical decision-making and to help them readjust behavior in accordance with community expectations.